AtaeKurri/Yeelight-rgb-bulb-controler/README.md

 This program is command-line based, it means it has no graphical interface for the moment.
 You can use multiple commands to control your rgb yeelight bulb.

+To use your bulb in the program, in your yeelight or mihome application on your smartphone, please turn on remote control from local network.
+Overwise it'll not work at all and the bulb will not accept any commands from the program.

+Then please use "addbulb <name> <ip of your bulb>" to add it to the config.json, or edit the file directly, then you can use the program.

 - <bulb name> turn on/off
 - <bulb name> pre <see config.json>
 - <bulb name> brightness int